mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

    ./ccpp/framework/scripts/ccpp_prebuild.py \
      --config=./ccpp/config/ccpp_prebuild_config.py \
      --suites=FV3_GFS_v15p2 \
-     --debug
+     --verbose

 which uses a configuration script located at the specified path.
-The debug option can be used for more verbose output from the script.
+The verbose option can be used for more verbose output from the script.

 The :term:`SDF`\(s) must be included and specified using the ``--suites`` command-line argument.
 Such files are included with the SCM and ufs-weather-model repositories, and must be included with the code of any host model to use the :term:`CCPP`\.
 An example of a build using two :term:`SDF`\s is: